-We’re the Royal College of Speech and Language Therapists (RCSLT), the professional body for speech and language therapists in the UK, providing leadership and setting professional standards.
+We’re the Royal College of Speech and Language Therapists (RCSLT), the professional body for speech and language therapists in the UK.

 Our values: Commitment, innovation and ambition; active accountability; strong and empathetic leadership; active engagement; curiosity and open-mindedness.

 Diversity and inclusion: We are committed to equality, inclusion and creating better lives for all.
 To learn more about our journey to becoming an anti-racist profession please see our:

 In 1944, the Association of Speech Therapists and the British Society of Speech Therapists teamed up to create a brand-new professional body, the College of Speech Therapists (CST).

 The CST aimed to promote the study of speech therapy in the UK and unite all members of the profession.

 Meanwhile, in a palace far away, King George VI was receiving speech and language therapy for his stammer, and he was so impressed with the work of his speech and language therapist, Lionel Logue, that in 1948 he became the CST’s first Royal Patron.
 Her Majesty Queen Elizabeth, the Queen Mother, took up the role after his death, becoming Patron in 1959.

 Then, in 1990s, when speech therapists added language to their titles, CST was awarded the right to add ‘royal’ to its title, and the Royal College of Speech and Language Therapists (RCSLT) was born, and the rest is, well… history.

-In 2003, HRH The Countess of Wessex RCSLT’s royal patron, continuing the long history of speech therapy and the royal family.
+In 2003, HRH The Countess of Wessex became the RCSLT’s royal patron, continuing the long history of speech therapy and the royal family.

 Read more about the history of the RCSLT and the profession in a series of articles by Jois Stansfield, emeritus professor at Manchester Metropolitan University.